seangoogoo/staff-directory/documentation/devbook.md

 - ~~Create default user images to match the default application setup and alternate between users that have and don't have profile pictures to display examples of placeholder images~~
 - ~~Convert all SCSS variables to CSS custom properties~~
 - ~~Enable company groups management in case a company includes holdings~~
-- Improve and centralize javascript functions for image preview
-- Improve unused placeholder images management to remove them when not needed either by programming a folder cleanup once a day and/or by using temporary images when editing settings or creating/editing users
+- ~~Replace LineIcons with Remixicon~~
-- Improve UX/UI design for admin and Front-end maybe using TailAdmin
+- ~~Improve UX/UI design for admin and Front-end using Tailwind CSS~~
-- Replace LineIcons by TailAdmin's icon set or Remix Icons
+- ~~Add search and filters to the staff member management list~~
+- ~~In homepage and admin filter, don't list companies and departments that do not have staff members~~
+- Add random rotating light rotating effect to staff member's cards
+- Check for existing user before submitting the form in add.php form
 - Add internationalization support (FR/EN translation files)
 - Create a favicon
+- Improve unused placeholder images management to remove them when not needed either by programming a folder cleanup once a day and/or by using temporary images when editing settings or creating/editing users
+- Install example app. on staffdirectory.jensen-siu.net

 #### Version 1.3 (Planned)
+- Add staff counts by departments in company statistics
+- Set pagination to admin staff member list
+- Improve and centralize javascript functions for image preview
 - Enable login possibility to access the front-end
-- Add a date of entry into the company for staff members as optional
+- Add an optional date of entrance in the company in the user info (update DB, add.php, edit.php, index.php and admin/index.php)
 - Add a birthday field for staff members as optional
-- Include company logo in the staff member image
+- Include company logo in the staff member image (as a watermark)
 - Add advanced search features for Staff Members Management
 - CSV import/export functionality
 - Enhanced authentication security: